 A layer of osteoid often develops subperiosteally as an exuberant growth near the epiphyseal plate.
 Characteristic globular enlargements are formed in typical situations such as the costochondral junctions of ribs (rachitic rosary).
 The marrow displays a moderate degree of vascularity and fibrosis.

 On healing, calcium salts are deposited in the zone of preparatory calcification.
-The osteoid promptly becomes calcified and transformed to bone.
+The osteoid promptly becomes calcified and transformed to the bone.
 The thickness of the epiphyseal plate is reduced to normal size.
 Osteoid trabeculae throughout the metaphysic and the shaft after conversion to bone resume their normal architecture.
 The fibrotic marrow is replaced by fatty and hematogenous elements.
 A bowed extremity often corrects itself spontaneously.

 Factors Affecting Development of Rickets